Buttermilk Pancakes and Homemade Blueberry Syrup

 Buttermilk Pancakes with Homemade Blueberry Syrup

-Blueberry syrup is so easy to make and so much better homemade that once you make it you will never buy it again.
-Eating homemade buttermilk pancakes with a drizzle of your own homemade blueberry syrup will make your taste buds dance.
+Homemade Blueberry syrup is so easy to make and is so much better homemade that once you make it you will never buy it again.
+Eating homemade buttermilk pancakes with homemade blueberry syrup will make your taste buds dance.
 You can also use this syrup as an ice cream topping.

 Check out the Buttermilk Pancakes with Homemade Blueberry Syrup recipe below.
 It is a perfect Sunday morning family breakfast.

 For more information on the benefits of adding blueberries to your diet check out the Highbush Blueberry Council.Print